datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

     service: ambassador
 ```

-After you deploy the `Service` above and manually enable the proxy protocol, you need to deploy a `Listener` resource to tell Emissary-ingress to use the proxy protocol.
+After you deploy the `Service` above and manually enable the proxy protocol, you need to deploy a `Listener` resource to tell Edge Stack to use the proxy protocol.
 See the [`Listener` resource documentation](../listener) for `Listener` setup details.

-Once you deploy the `Listener`, restart Emissary-ingress for the configurations to take effect.
-Emissary-ingress now expects traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.
+Once you deploy the `Listener`, restart Edge Stack for the configurations to take effect.
+Edge Stack now expects traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.

 ## AWS load balancer notes